88-degrees/Book-of-Changes/appendix02s2.md

 6. 'There is the misery of having none on whom to call:'--the end will be that he cannot continue any longer.

 XLIV.
-(The trigram representing) wind and that for the sky above it form Kâu.
+(The trigram representing) wind and that for the sky above it form [**Gòu ䷫**](e5a7a4gou.md).
 The sovereign, in accordance with this, delivers his charges, and promulgates his announcements throughout the four quarters (of the kingdom).

-1. 'Tied and fastened to a metal drag:'--(this
+1. 'Tied and fastened to a metal drag:' -- (this

 p.
 322